MohsenAlyafei/arqamAR/readme.md

 ## Purpose

-The library is intended to provide the following functionalities:
+The library is intended to provide the following functionalities and features:

 - Convert Nummbers to the equivalent Arabic Words.
 - Convert Currency Number to the equivalent Arabic Words (***Tafqeet***).